bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

 Unstract.
 No-code LLM Platform to launch APIs and ETL Pipelines to structure unstructured documents: https://github.com/Zipstack/unstract

+Cloudflare Agents.
+Build and deploy AI Agents on Cloudflare: https://github.com/cloudflare/agents

+GraphRAG.
+A modular graph-based Retrieval-Augmented Generation (RAG) system: https://github.com/microsoft/graphrag

+Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more: https://github.com/yamadashy/repomix

+AISuite.
+Simple, unified interface to multiple Generative AI providers: https://github.com/andrewyng/aisuite

 ---